Installer Directory

 Enter your postcode to compare quotes from leading professionals.
 We promise to keep your information Safe & Secure.
 Privacy Policy

 These systems use either closed loop for the ground or open loop piping for water.
-Closed loop uses a continuous supply of refrigerant to perform the same sort of action as an air source pump whilst open loops uses the water from a well or lake to do the same job.
+A closed loop ground-source heat pump uses a continuous supply of refrigerant to perform the same sort of action as an air-source heat pump whilst an open loop ground-source heat pump uses the water from a well or lake to do the same job.

-For larger scale installations, you might like to opt for an absorption heat pump which works in the same way as an air source one but uses ammonia instead of a refrigerant.
-These are more often found in industrial installations but recent developments have seen them being utilised for big commercial and domestic properties.
+For larger-scale installations, you might like to opt for an absorption heat pump that works in the same way as an air source one but uses ammonia instead of a refrigerant.
+These are more often found in industrial installations, but recent developments have seen them being utilised for big commercial and domestic properties.

 One of the newer initiatives in heat pump technology is the development of thermodynamic panels that transfer both the heat from air and solar radiation to warm up your water and rooms.
 These can generally be fitted on the side of a house but can also be found on the roof, looking a lot like solar panels.